addshore/addframe/README.md

 Directory Structure
 -------------

-* configs - For user specific config files
+* Configs - For config files
-* includes - All framework classes are in here (split into subdirectories)
+* Includes - All framework classes and extensions are here
-* scripts - Scripts that use the framework
+* Scripts - Scripts that use the framework
-* tests - Tests for the framework
+* Tests - Tests for the core framework

 Tests
 -------------

-* The framework is tested using PHPUnit tests. (see /tests)
+* The framework is tested using PHPUnit tests.
-* The bootstrap file for the tests can be found at /tests/bootstrap.php
 * The configuration file for the tests can be found at /tests/phpunit.xml
+* The bootstrap file for the tests can be found at /Tests/Bootstrap.php
 * On any push, branch or pull request Travis will run all tests
 * If Travis reports failing tests please try to fix them ASAP
 * https://travis-ci.org/addshore/addwiki/builds